bobbybudnick/SFS-KSP2-Showcase/README.md

 8 - toggle main independent throttle

 **ZX-32 "Lima"**
-kilo but jets removed and aerospike vtol added
+cheatbird like kilo but jets removed and aerospike vtol added
 ultimate space exploration vtol and counterpart of kilo
 important to remain balanced due to aerospike having no gimbals
 40k is noticeably better than 30k for atmospheric cruising